obiwac/x-compositing-wm/README.md

 This was also originally meant as a prototype to AQUA's `wm.*` devices, so some coding decisions and comments may seem a bit strange.

-I may or may not end up updating this with these features, but I welcome any pull requests you might have!
+I may or may not end up updating this with new features, but I welcome any pull requests you might have!

 ## Compiling and installing